lucasppludewigs/trips_api/README.md

 To be able to install psycopg2, we need postgres: `brew install postgresql`

+Git clone the project repository, create a python virtual environment
 Install the dependencies on requirements.txt: `pip install requirements.txt`

 Run the flask python API: